Cheesegle/kahoot-spam/README.md

 node kahootspam.js
 ```

-Enter the game code, bot name, and amount of bots as prompted
+Enter the game code, bot name, and amount of bots as prompted.
+Spamming more than 200 bots tends to be buggy.